a-s-7/The-Billion-Dollar-Question/README.md

-# My Personal Project Proposal

 ## *The Billion-Dollar Question*

-The project I propose to design this term is a gaming application called "The Billion-Dollar Question."
 The Billion-Dollar question is a knowledge-based game that allows players to test their knowledge by asking them a series of questions, giving them a chance to win a fictional cash prize.
 The game consists of **14 multiple-choice questions** that originate from various domains in general knowledge, such as sports, world politics, geography,